ST4NSB/python-scripts/README.md

 # Looping Clip Tool

 ## Description
-A simple tool GUI to loop videos based either
+A simple GUI app to loop videos based either
 1. on number of loops or
 1. time length